graalvm/native-build-tools/common/docs/ANNOUNCEMENT.md

 ```
 _(this step will be redundant once this plugin is published to the Gradle Plugin Portal)._

-After that, we can configure the image build by using a `graal` configuration block:
+After that, we can configure the image build by using a `javaNative` configuration block:

 ```groovy
 javaNative {
     images {